-Over the past couple of years, the MET has been busily uploading high-quality, downloadable images of some of its most famous pieces to create a digital collection comprising more than 400,000 works of art.
-The New Museum has appointed Lauren Cornell, former executive director of Rhizome.org and a pioneering advocate of digital media and its significance in contemporary art, as a curator expressly responsible for engineering digital and new media art for the museum’s important curatorial agendas.
-She believes that after years of resistance, the art world has finally internalized the Internet.
+In 2014, the MET uploaded high-quality, downloadable images of some of its most famous pieces to create a digital collection comprising more than 400,000 works of art.
+In 2015, the New Museum appointed Lauren Cornell, former executive director of Rhizome.org and a pioneering advocate of digital media and its significance in contemporary art, as a curator expressly responsible for engineering digital and new media art for the museum’s important curatorial agendas.
+She mentioned that after years of resistance, the art world has finally internalized the Internet.

 Other museums seem to agree.
 MoMA has now uploaded 63,000 pieces, the Whitney has 21,000, the Guggenheim has 1,700 – you get the idea.
 Art is going online.
 You can now view hundreds of thousands (and counting) of famous works of art from anywhere with an Internet connection.
 It’s not just the big museums that are digitizing their collections, either.
 Galleries, artists, and collectors are putting their pieces online in increasing numbers.
 This brings up some interesting questions about what art is and how it works.
 What does digital art collection mean for the art world?

 To see Leonardo da Vinci’s Mona Lisa in person, you’ll have to take a trip to Paris.
 When you reach that room in the Louvre, you see the painting from the middle of a jostling, eager crowd and through a thick piece of protective Plexiglas.
 It’s smaller than you might expect – just 2’6” tall and less than 2’ wide – so you really have to fight to the front to see.
 In other words, it’s no easy feat to get a good look at that famous smile.